Estimated Read Time: 9 minutes

 Are there extra fees, like a loan origination fee, admin fees, underwriting costs, processing charges, etc.?
 What about other operating requirements that the loan puts on your business?
-Some banks require businesses to maintain a certain level or cash or put a cap on the debt ratio.
+Some banks require businesses to maintain a certain level of cash or put a cap on the debt ratio.

 Inquire about default terms.
 Banks will almost always put conditions that allow them to default the loan.
 Make sure these are fair and not simply in the bank’s favor.

 If you anticipate the possibility of paying off the loan early, ask about any early penalty fees.
-While it seems counterintuitive, some lenders will charge extra for early payment to make up for the lost interest fees.
+While it seems counterintuitive, some lenders will charge extra for early payments to make up for the lost interest fees.